 That doesn’t mean we should throw in the towel on accumulating wealth, however.
 While the ranks of the filthy rich may be beyond our grasp, we can still retire with enough income to make our lives comfortable.

 EBRI data shows that the retirees it considers “comfortable” report annual incomes that are similar to folks the EBRI classifies as “average retirees,” in the neighborhood of between $40,000 and $100,000.

 Learn how you can generate that type of income by enrolling in Money Talks News’ course The Only Retirement Guide You'll Ever Need.

 Multiple sources of income

 Where do comfortable retirees get their income?
 From multiple sources, according to the EBRI data.

 These retirees know the wisdom of not getting stuck with all of their eggs in one basket.
 A person who gets money from investments in stocks and bonds, a pension and Social Security is in better shape than someone who depends on just one of these sources for income.

 More accumulated assets

-While comfortable retirees report income levels similar to those of average retirees, they have more in accumulated assets.
-Average retirees have financial assets valued at $99,000 or less, whereas comfortable retirees have accumulated assets of between $99,000 and $320,000.
+While comfortable retirees reported income levels similar to those of average retirees, comfortable retirees had more in accumulated assets.
+Average retirees had financial assets valued at $99,000 or less, whereas comfortable retirees had accumulated assets of between $99,000 and $320,000.